 Biden condemns rioting, blasts Trump's response in fiery post-convention speech

-Dueling speeches are expected this week by Biden and Trump over the racial unrest
+Dueling speeches this week by Biden and Trump over the racial unrest

-Democratic presidential nominee Joe Biden took a sledge hammer to President Trump’s emphasis on law and order amid a summer of protest and violence in many American cities, asking voters “does anyone believe there will be less violence in America if Donald Trump is reelected?”
+Democratic presidential nominee Joe Biden took a sledgehammer to President Trump’s emphasis on law and order amid a summer of protests and violence in many American cities, asking voters “does anyone believe there will be less violence in America if Donald Trump is reelected?”

 The former vice president, speaking Monday in Pittsburgh, charged that “this president long ago forfeited any moral leadership in this country.
-He can’t stop the violence – because for years he has fomented it…. fires are burning and we have a president who fans the flames rather than fighting the flames.”
+He can’t stop the violence – because for years he has fomented it ... fires are burning and we have a president who fans the flames rather than fighting the flames.”

 And Biden argued that Trump “may believe mouthing the words law and order makes him strong, but his failure to call on his own supporters to stop acting as an armed militia in this country shows you how weak he is.”